Pacific Southwest, Region 9: Superfund

 On December 25, 1998, a tire pile at the site caught fire and ignited refuse on an open landfill face adjacent to it (Ecology and Environment, 1999).
 The refuse fire was mitigated by dumping clean fill onto the landfill face.
 On January 1, 1999, Guam EPA’s contractor PCR Environmental, Inc. (PCR), conducted initial air monitoring at the site for volatile organic compounds (VOCs), carbon monoxide, and oxygen.
 Air monitoring performed by PCR did not detect VOCs above Occupational Safety and Health Administration (OSHA) Permissible Exposure Limits (PELs).
 USEPA provided air surveillance and cleanup assistance at the site through the Superfund Technical Assistant and Response Team (START).
 Additional air monitoring data were collected by START from January 16 to 18, 1999 during the ongoing burning of the tire pile.
 Air was monitored for particulate matter (PM10), polynuclear aromatic hydrocarbons (PNAs), metals, carbon monoxide, oxygen, and VOCs.
 The preliminary data collected by START during normal burn conditions indicated no elevated risk to landfill employees or nearby residents with regard to respirable particulates, heavy metals or PAHs.
 The field screening carbon monoxide data indicated elevated levels at one sample location located at the landfill.
 It was thought by the START that those emissions were most attributable to gases being emitted from within the landfill.
 START assisted Mr. T. Thalhamer of the California Integrated Solid Waste Management Board (IWMB), who was brought in by EPA’s Emergency Response Team, in the assessment of emissions from the subterranean fire on the face of the landfill adjacent to the tire fire.
 This area had visibly subsided as the trash was combusted.
 There were open spaces and several vents in the surface in addition to visible stress cracks in the landfill face (Ecology and Environment, 1999) .
 Smoke was observed emanating from the vents.
 Thermal monitoring by Mr. Thalhamer indicated that temperatures in the vents exceeded those expected to normally exist in a landfill.
 START was unable to collect data from within the vents due to safety hazards associated with the instability of the landfill face.
 The data collected by START and IWMB, as well as visual observations, provided evidence of a subterranean fire at the Ordot Landfill.

 Due to continued non-compliance with the CWA Order, on August 7, 2002, DOJ, acting on behalf of USEPA , filed a complaint in the United States District Court for Guam, against the Government of Guam for violating the CWA at the site (Radway, 2002).
 Through the complaint, the USEPA and DOJ are seeking civil penalties and actions to achieve CWA compliance and closure of the site.
-A primary concern for EPA is that the landfill has produced leachate which has been discharging into the Lonfit River.
+A primary concern for EPA is that the landfill produced leachate which discharged into the Lonfit River.
 The following inorganic constituents have been detected above surface water quality goals in the Lonfit River: aluminum, barium, boron, copper, cyanide, iron, lead, and manganese, mercury and silver.
 Inorganic constituent concentrations are also typically greater in leachate samples than in the Lonfit River, and are typically greater downstream than upstream in the Lonfit River.
-This trend indicates that the landfill is impacting the water quality of the Lonfit River.
-The current condition of the site raises other concerns for EPA, including the possibility of above-ground and underground fires, accumulation of carbon monoxide at lower elevations near the site, and the presence of rats and mosquitoes (vectors).
+This trend indicates that the landfill impacted the water quality of the Lonfit River.

 A second five-year review of the Ordot Landfill Superfund Site in the Territory of Guam was completed in September 2002.
 The five-year review documents the evaluation of whether the September 1988 no-action Record of Decision (ROD) remains protective of human health and the environment.
 The results of this second five-year review indicate that the no-action ROD is not functioning as intended and is not protective of human health and the environment.
-It is recommended that the landfill be closed as an operating municipal landfill in accordance with applicable solid waste landfill closure requirements and guidance.
-After actions are taken pursuant to the CWA, it is recommended that a complete site characterization and formal risk assessment be performed to evaluate current ecological and human health risks at the site.
+The site has been closed as an operating municipal landfill in accordance with applicable solid waste landfill closure requirements and guidance.

 In February 2004, a Consent Decree (CD) was established between the United States and the government of Guam, establishing various deadlines for the closure of Ordot and opening a new landfill on Guam.
 In March 2008, the U.S. Chief Judge appointed a federal receiver ("GBB") to manage the Solid Waste Division of the Guam Department of Public Works to achieve compliance with the CD.